 We are a deliberately genre-less press because we like to be surprised by what crosses our desks.
 We have published books that might not have otherwise seen the light of day if we had been a genre-specific press.
-We have published a number of poetry and prose collections, memoirs, fiction, and creative nonfiction.
+We have published a number of poetry and prose collections, memoirs, fiction, creative nonfiction, and experimental.

 History